Holcim CEO says austerity means him too as demand lags

-ZURICH (Reuters) - If you are taking a short-haul flight from Switzerland, there’s a chance you might find yourself sitting next to the Chief Executive of Holcim HOLN.VX, the world’s largest cement maker - in economy class.
+ZURICH, Oct 2 (Reuters) - If you are taking a short-haul flight from Switzerland, there’s a chance you might find yourself sitting next to the Chief Executive of Holcim , the world’s largest cement maker - in economy class.

 The unassuming Frenchman, who became the first outsider to lead the 101-year-old Swiss company last year, has implemented a strict cost-cutting regime that extends right up to himself.